telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-taskboardcardmodel.md

 * __IconPath__: A property of type __string__ that gets or sets the icon path of the task.
 * __Tags__: A collection property of __objects__ that gets the tags added to the task.
 To populate the collection, you can use its __Add()__ method.

-The following tutorial will guide you how to bind a __RadTaskBoard____ to a collection of __TaskBoardCardModel__.
+The following tutorial will guide you how to bind a __RadTaskBoard__ to a collection of __TaskBoardCardModel__.

-First, we will create our data, which are going to be used to populate the RadTaskBoard control.
+First, we will create our data, which is going to be used to populate the RadTaskBoard control.

 #### __[C#] Example 1: Creating ViewModel
 {{region cs-radtaskboard-populating-with-data-binding-taskboardcardmodel-0}}
     public class MainViewModel: ViewModelBase
     {
         public ObservableCollection<TaskBoardCardModel> Data { get; set; }